- Get hands-on experience running MapReduce and gain a deeper understanding of the MapReduce paradigm.

 When using both Hadoop and Spark, avoid using global variables!
 This defeats the purpose of having multiple tasks running in parallel and creates a bottleneck when multiple tasks try to access the same global variable.
 As a result, most algorithms will be implemented without the use of global variables.
 If necessary, in Hadoop, you can make use of the configuration variables across machines and in Spark, you can make use of broadcast variables, however, we will not need either of these for the lab.

 How to run Spark via the command line

-For this lab we will be providing you all with a Makefile that will help you run your Spark files, but should you create your own new files (or use Spark outside of this class, which you should!), you will need to know how to run Spark via the command line.
+For this lab and the project we will be providing you all with a Makefile that will help you run your Spark files, but should you create your own new files (or use Spark outside of this class, which you should!), you will need to know how to run Spark via the command line.
 For our version of Spark (which is 1.1.0), in order to run your Spark file xxx.py (similar to how you run your Python files with python xxx.py), you just run the following command:

 $ spark-submit xxx.py # Runs the Spark file xxx.py

 If your Spark file takes in arguments (much like the Spark files we have provided), the command will be similar, but you will instead add however any arguments that you need, like so: